kedacore/keda-docs/content/troubleshooting/keda-external-metrics-issue.md

 +++
-title = "Kubernetes Control plane unable to Communicate to Metrics-api-server ?" weight = 1
+title = "Kubernetes Control plane is unable to communicate to Metric server?" weight = 1
 +++